gitcoinco/grants-stack/docs/DATA.md

   $first: Int
   $orderBy: [RoundsOrderBy!] # includes previous "orderBy" and "orderDirection", ) {
-  # $currentTimestamp # appears not to be used anywhere
+  # $currentTimestamp # no longer used
   # $where # usage needs to be investigated and adapted to `condition`

   query {
     rounds(first: $first, orderBy: $orderBy) {
       id
-      roundMetadata # retrieving metadata instead of metadataCid applicationsStartTime
+      roundMetadata
+      applicationsStartTime
       applicationsEndTime
       donationsStartTime
       donationsEndTime
       matchTokenAddress
-      # payoutStrategy # appears to be missing
+      # payoutStrategy # not currently available but scheduled for addition to the indexer
       applications(first: 1000, condition: { status: APPROVED }) {
         projectId
       }